How to make a compelling business case for wellbeing at work

 4) How does the salary of the participants affect the ROI analysis?

-When arranging training, it’s natural to worry about taking your staff away from their usual work responsibilities for too long.
+When arranging wellbeing training, it’s natural to worry about taking your staff away from their usual work responsibilities for too long.
 This worry tends to get bigger when more senior and more highly-paid staff are involved.

 But you might be surprised to learn that the ROI figures actually get even more enticing as the average salary of the participants increases.
 This is because while the time cost of the training increases, the value of the time that is saved on the benefits side also increases by the same amount.